Coroner called to two-vehicle crash in Adams County

 ADAMS COUNTY, Pa. — One person is dead following a two-vehicle crash in Adams County on Friday morning, according to Pennsylvania State Police.

-It happened along Abbottstown Pike near Green Springs Road in Berwick Township shortly after 7:30 a.m.
+The crash happened along Abbottstown Pike near Green Springs Road in Berwick Township shortly after 7:30 a.m. on Aug.
+26, police say.

 Investigators are asking for the public to avoid the area at this time.